tersesystems/echopraxia/README.md

 Echopraxia is a sequel to the Scala logging API [Blindsight](https://github.com/tersesystems/blindsight), hence the name: "Echopraxia is the involuntary repetition or imitation of an observed action."

-Echopraxia is based around three main concepts:
+Echopraxia is based around several main concepts that build and leverage on each other:

 * Structured Logging (API based around structured fields and values)
 * Contextual Logging (API based around building state in loggers)
 * Conditions (API based around context-aware functions and dynamic scripting)
+* Semantic Logging (API based around typed arguments)

 For a worked example, see this [Spring Boot Project](https://github.com/tersesystems/echopraxia-spring-boot-example).